Generating an OpenAPI document and SDK from Spring Boot

 in your current directory.

-The OpenAPI document begins with version information.
+The OpenAPI document begins with version information:

-This version is determined by the springdoc-openapi
+This version is determined by the configuration in our application.properties

 Next comes the info